 As a dessert person through and through, this is like a dagger to my heart any time we’re out and I want to split something on the dessert menu because his answer is always “I’m good, but you go ahead and get it”.

-Um, no. The whole point is I don’t want to eat the whole thing myself (and obviously if it’s put in front of me, there’s no only eating half stuff happening).
+The whole point is I don’t want to eat the whole thing myself (and obviously if it’s put in front of me, there’s no only eating half stuff happening).

 My only hope is when there’s something with the word “apple” in it on the menu.